-Below is information about our processing of registration applications and our handling of compliance cases for the period from 1 January to 30 June 2023.
+Below is information about our processing of registration applications and our handling of compliance cases for the period from 1 July to 31 December 2024.

 Each year we receive and process a large number of registration applications.
-Under the law we have up to six months to make a decision about a new registration application.
+Under the law we have up to 4 months to make a decision about a new registration application.
 We aim to process, on average, a registration application (new and renewal), within 30 days of receiving a complete application.

 The processing times may be affected if we have to undertake follow-up action to verify information in the application.